Lancaster County personal injury attorneys

 Both Ken Gibson and John Singleton served our country as U.S. Marines.
 Now, they want to serve you by seeking justice for you and your loved ones if you’ve been injured.
 Our firm has the know-how to create a plan for your approval, launch it, and pursue it until our mission is complete.

 We care about the people of Lancaster County and its visitors, and we want to help wherever we can.
-If you have been injured due to someone else’s bad choices or negligence, call us at (804) 413-6777 or toll-free at (855) 781-6777 and discover what we can offer you.
+If you have been injured in Eastern Virginia due to someone else’s bad choices or negligence, call us at (804) 413-6777 or toll-free at (855) 781-6777 and discover what we can offer you.